bigchaindb/org/ROADMAP.md

+**WARNING: We're editing our GitHub labels at the moment so the links here will appear broken for a short time.**

 # BigchainDB Roadmap

 This is a high-level roadmap for BigchainDB and allied projects.
 We use [a waffle.io board](https://waffle.io/bigchaindb/org/) to get a high-level view of all relevant repositories on GitHub (currently bigchaindb/bigchaindb, bigchaindb/org, bigchaindb/cryptoconditions, and bigchaindb/bigchaindb-examples).
 There are five columns on the waffle.io board; here's what they mean: